schattian/rtc/fabric/README.md

 The standard usage of this module would be:

-1. Fabric the structs with `git-crud fabric <SCHEMA_PATH>`.
+1. Fabric the structs with `rtc fabric <SCHEMA_PATH>`.
 2. Marshal the git.Commit using any utility provided in the msh pkg or use the `Mapable` provided abstraction to create your own marshaler.
 3. Unmarshal the obtained map to the struct you generated in the first step.

 Example:

-Using the github literal, first we are going to create the native structs for this `git-crud fabric literals/github.yaml`.
+Using the github literal, first we are going to create the native structs for this `rtc fabric literals/github.yaml`.

 Then, and after committing a few changes (see how to commit)[] we orchestrate the changes: